-- A. The Council will identify and deliver the infrastructure required to support development growth over the plan period and enable effective delivery of the Local Plan objectives, through: - (i) utilising an Infrastructure Delivery Plan and working with relevant providers to ensure necessary infrastructure is provided; and - (ii) requiring contributions from development to ensure that the infrastructure needs associated with development will be provided for, and to mitigate the impact of development. - B. The Council will utilise its planning function to put in place measures to develop the Smart Cities approach in Islington, by: - working with infrastructure providers to ensure world-class connectivity and ensuring developers provide in-building infrastructure capable of significantly exceeding minimum building control standards; - (ii) considering use and interoperability of data, and digital innovation as part of the planning application process; and - (iii) considering how the Council can promote use of technology to help people to live better lives. - 9.1 Infrastructure needs and requirements change over time in response to the development and growth of Islington as well as changing objectives and priorities for both the Council and its partners.
-Key public sector partners include police, health service, and local universities. - 9.2 Infrastructure60 includes the roads61, transport, public utilities, buildings or facilities and the services provided by them which are used both by residents and those who come to work, study in, or visit the borough.
-The Local Plan is informed by the Infrastructure Delivery Plan (updated 2019) which provides a benchmark of infrastructure and future infrastructure requirements.
+- A. The Council will identify and deliver the infrastructure required to support development growth over the plan period and enable effective delivery of the Local Plan objectives, through: - (i) utilising an Infrastructure Delivery Plan and working with relevant providers to ensure necessary infrastructure is provided; and - (ii) requiring contributions from development to ensure that the infrastructure needs associated with development will be provided for, and to mitigate the impact of development. - B. The Council will utilise its planning function to put in place measures to develop the Smart Cities approach in Islington, by: - (i) working with infrastructure providers to ensure world-class connectivity and ensuring developers provide in-building infrastructure capable of significantly exceeding minimum building control standards; - (ii) considering use and interoperability of data, and digital innovation as part of the planning application process; and - (iii) considering how the Council can promote use of technology to help people to live better lives. - 9.1 Infrastructure needs and requirements change over time in response to the development and growth of Islington as well as changing objectives and priorities for both the Council and its partners.
+Key public sector partners include police, health service, and local universities. - 9.2 Infrastructure61 includes the roads62, transport, public utilities, buildings or facilities and the services provided by them which are used both by residents and those who come to work, study in, or visit the borough.
+The Local Plan is informed by the Infrastructure Delivery Plan (updated 2019) which provides a benchmark of infrastructure and future infrastructure requirements. - 9.3 Utilities providers will be consulted with regards to relevant infrastructure and maintaining security of supply.

-60 Social and community infrastructure and green infrastructure are forms of infrastructure which fall within this term, but they are covered by other Local Plan policies.
+61 Social and community infrastructure and green infrastructure are forms of infrastructure which fall within this term, but they are covered by other Local Plan policies.

-61 Relevant road infrastructure includes roads within Islington and also those roads outside of the borough which may be affected by development in Islington.
-This includes the strategic road network (SRN) managed by Highways England, particularly the M1 which lies to the north-west of the borough.
+62 Relevant road infrastructure includes roads within Islington and also those roads outside of the borough which may be affected by development in Islington.
+This includes the strategic road network (SRN) managed by Highways England, particularly the MI which lies to the north-west of the borough.